mah0x211/lua-getcwd/README.md

 **Returns**

 - `cwd:string`: the absolute pathname of the current working directory.
-- `err:string`: error message on failure.
+- `err:error`: error object on failure.